“I am From” Poem

-Today was the first day of class.
-I taught Intro to Women’s and Gender Studies from 2:30-5:30 today.
-The class has OMG SIXTY students.
-I think if I had known there would be sixty students, I would not have volunteered to take the class.
-Although I have taught intro to women’s studies with a class this size (via distance learning, no less), I really think the size is too big to get much done.
-So this will be a challenging semester.
-Today in class, by way of an ice breaker, we did Beverly Daniel Tatum‘s “I am From” poem activity.
-Tatum, President of Spelman University, wrote the book _Why are all the black kids sitting together in the cafeteria_.
+Today, as an ice breaker to Intro to Women’s and Gender Studies, we did Beverly Daniel Tatum‘s “I am From” poem activity.
+Tatum, President of Spelman University, wrote the book Why are all the black kids sitting together in the cafeteria.
 I learned about this activity when I attended the POD Conference in 2002 with Dr. Saundra McGuire.

 Here is my I am From poem: